 Located on the Northern end of Baffin Island, Pond Inlet, which translates to “Place of Mittima’s Grave,” is the noted gateway to the fabled Northwest Passage and a rich archaeological site.
 After clearing customs formalities for Nunavut, set off for a shore excursion to an area originally inhabited by the ancient Thule.
 Visit the Nattinnak Visitor’s Center or Toonoonik Sahoonik Co-op, where you can shop for artisan carvings made from local red and green soapstone, beautiful wall hangings and other handcrafted goods.

 Situated between Devon Island and Baffin Island, this body of water forms the eastern entrance to the Parry Channel and the Northwest Passage.
-It’s also home to a rich abundance of Arctic cod, which in turn draws copious populations of sea birds and marine mammals.
-Beluga and endangered bowhead whales, the narwhal with its spiraling tusk, ringed and bearded seals, the enchanting polar bear, and mustached walrus, as well as northern fulmars, black guillemots and Arctic terns all are among the fantastic wildlife that inhabit the area.
-Some may even come into view on thrilling Zodiac excursions and landings.
+It’s also home to a rich abundance of Arctic cod, which draw a seasonal population of sea birds and marine mammals.
+Beluga and endangered bowhead whales, ringed and bearded seals, as well as northern fulmars, black guillemots and Arctic terns are among some of the wildlife that inhabits the area.

 Historic moments in Arctic exploration define this island, best known for providing a safe haven to British explorer Sir John Franklin in 1845.
 Look east toward Resolute Bay at the huge silhouette of Cape Riley and imagine what Captain Franklin saw here in Erebus Harbour, were he took shelter for two years before his ill-fated attempt to conquer the Northwest Passage.
 See the wooden grave markers for three of Franklin’s men, now bleached by the sun, and visit the cenotaph memorial erected in memory of the lost explorer.
 It is an unforgettable experience.

 Cruise along the south coast of Victoria Island, which straddles both Nunavut and the Northwest Territories, voyaging through Queen Maud Gulf, Dease Strait and Coronation Gulf.
-Expedition stops may include bird sanctuary Jenny Lind Island, where you may also spy its populations of musk ox, and Johansen Bay, home to the remains of a nomadic trapper basecamp.
+Expedition stops may include bird sanctuary Jenny Lind Island and Johansen Bay, home to the remains of a nomadic trapper base camp.
 Your Expedition Team may also lead you to Ulukhaktok (Holman village) in Queen’s Bay for an unforgettable visit with its local Inuit people.
-Only in contact with the rest of the world since the middle of the 19th century, the people of Holman continue to practice a traditional lifestyle and represent surprising cultural diversity; experience both with a warm welcome at the shore, drum dances, fresh char and bannock rings (fried dough) prepared over an open fire, and tours of the town art center.
-Ulukhaktok is famous for its printmaking and you bear witness to the beautiful tradition here; also find carvings, hats made of coveted qiviut (musk ox wool) and ulus — traditional, half-moon-shaped knives used by women to prepare food and skins.
+Only in contact with the rest of the world since the middle of the 19th century, the people of Holman continue to practice a traditional lifestyle and represent surprising cultural diversity; experience both with a warm welcome at the shore, drum dances, fresh char and bannock rings (fried dough) prepared over an open fire, and a tour of the town art center.
+Ulukhaktok is famous for its printmaking and you bear witness to the beautiful tradition here; also find carvings, hats made of coveted qiviut (musk ox wool) and ulus: traditional, half-moon-shaped knives used by women to prepare food and skins.

-In the Northwest Territories at Franklin Bay, see the spectacular and enormous “Smoking Hills”.
+In the Northwest Territories at Franklin Bay, tread where few ever will when you see the spectacular and enormous “Smoking Hills,” cliffs of bituminous shale that endlessly combust and burn.
 This rare geological phenomenon has likely been occurring for millennia, with layers of the relatively unstable mineral jarosite covering these hills.
-When the mineral comes into contact with cold air, it becomes red-hot and produces a thick, black smoke, a fantastic sight not unlike the smoky fumaroles produced by volcanoes, though far rarer to see.
+When the mineral comes into contact with cold air, it becomes red-hot and produces a thick, black smoke — a fantastic sight not unlike the smoky fumaroles produced by volcanoes, though far rarer to see.

 During a long mapping expedition in 1826, Captain Franklin was the first European to lay eyes on this unique island at the northernmost point of the Yukon Territory.
-Named by Franklin, Herschel Island is a landmark in the West Arctic and has since served alternately as a whaling station, relay station and refuge for travelers.
-The island teems with wildlife that includes the migrating bowhead whale, walrus, moose, musk ox, Arctic fox and 94 species of birds.
-It is also one of the only places on earth where you may see a grizzly bear, black bear and polar bear, the last of which live along the ice edge in summer.
+Named by Franklin, Herschel Island is a bear-populated landmark in the West Arctic and has since served alternately as a whaling station, relay station and refuge for travelers.
+The island supports numerous species of wildlife, which seasonally may include musk ox and arctic fox and is also one of the only places on earth where you may see a grizzly bear, black bear and polar bear, the last of which live along the ice edge in summer.
 Evidence of the island’s whaling culture and Thule Inuit predecessors remains near the shoreline, though it may not for much longer; the island is subject to extreme coastal erosion and scientists predict the shoreline will disappear under the waves within 50 years.

 Typically dense with ice floes and fog, the Beaufort Sea opens up a 60-mile-wide coastal pass from August to September.
-From here the ship cruises into the U.S. and clears at Point Barrow, Alaska.
-Sailing in the comfort of your luxury expedition cruiser, continue participating in eye-opening lectures led by the Expedition Team.
-Be on the lookout across the sea for bowhead and beluga whales, the latter of which sustain one of the largest populations in the world here.
-Still hunted on a sustenance quota basis by local Inuits, the sociable creatures often travel in numbers and are said to be quite “chatty,” with their trills, clicks and squeals audible above the surface.
-In the late evening, relax on your private balcony or join fellow guests out on deck to witness the Northern Lights, known for delivering a stunning display in autumn.
+From here, ‘Le Boreal’ cruises into the U.S. and clears at Point Barrow, Alaska (U.S. Customs clearance only).
+Sailing in the comfort of your luxury expedition cruiser, continue participating in eye-opening talks led by the Expedition Team.
+Still hunted on a sustenance quota basis by local Inuit, sociable bowhead and beluga whales often travel in numbers here and are said to be quite “chatty,” with their trills, clicks, and squeals audible above the surface.
+In the late evening, relax on your private balcony or join fellow guests out on deck and, with some luck, witness the northern lights, known for delivering a stunning display in autumn.
 Your voyage continues through this narrow passage between North America and the ever-changing Arctic ice cap.

-Arrive and disembark the ship in Nome, Alaska, among the wildest reaches of mainland America and the final destination for the Iditarod dogsled competition.
-Enjoy the opportunity to try gold panning; experience a dogsled demonstration and stop at the Bering Sea Land Bridge National Monument visitor’s center.
+Arrive and disembark in Nome, Alaska, among the wildest reaches of mainland America and the final destination for the Iditarod dogsled competition.
+Gold can still be mined here and you have opportunity to try gold panning firsthand; also experience a dogsled demonstration and a stop at the Bering Sea Land Bridge National Monument visitor’s center.
 Following lunch at Old St. Joe’s Church, take advantage of time to explore the downtown area of Nome.
-Transfer to the airport for your charter flight to Anchorage (flight not included in fare), where you continue on your home-bound flight or extend your stay in Anchorage.
+Transfer to the airport for your flight to Anchorage.
+Continue on your homebound flight or extend your stay with an Alaska post-tour extension.